PrefectHQ/prefect/docs/guides/settings.md

 ### Database settings

-If running a self-hosted Prefect server instance, there are several database configuration settings you can read about [here](/host/).
+If running a self-managed Prefect server instance, there are several database configuration settings you can read about [here](/host/).

 ### Logging settings